A chain is only as strong as its weakest link

 Images tell a story—make sure they’re telling yours, and not everyone else’s

 Another thing to be highly wary of is stock images and graphics.
 While they can be acceptable in some select circumstances, ideally, you want to stay away from them as much as possible.
 Despite the fact that the image quality on stock websites is usually pretty high, the problem lies in that it’s an asset accessible to anyone, anywhere.
 Surely, you’ve landed on the contact page of a website with a picture of a female receptionist, somewhere in her mid-to-late twenties, smiling while answering a call on a headset or phone?
-Chances are, you could picture exactly what we just described.
+Chances are, you could picture exactly what we just described – we’ve seen her everywhere on the web.
+This only creates brand confusion and the person might question the legitimacy of your business.

-That’s the biggest issue with stock photgraphy—this type of imagery can be anywhere on the internet, and isn’t personalized to your brand at all.
-Simply put, stock photos are generic, and don’t speak in your brand’s language.
+That’s the biggest issue with stock photography and graphics.
+This type of imagery can be anywhere on the internet and isn’t personalized to your brand at all.
+Simply put, stock assets are generic, and usually don’t speak in your brand’s language.
 They can come across as impersonal, and this is something that customers and clients will pick up on.

 Images have additional benefits